 A colorful ladybug keeping a healthy veggie garden

-They arent very pretty to look at.
-Thats the problem with aphid midges.
+Aphid midges arent very pretty to look at.

-This is not the case with the ladybug which is a beautiful red with black polka dots.
-Despite its name, the ladybug is the worst enemy of aphids.
+This is not the case with the ladybug which is typically a beautiful red or orange with black polka dots.
+Despite its name, the ladybug is not a lady when it comes to the hunt; it is the worst enemy of aphids.

+Full life cycle consumption is the order of the day.
 It eats them when it is fully grown, it eats them as larva.
 Moreover, it also consumes other harmful creatures such as scale insects and spider mites.
+Begone, ye wee beastie!

 The Praying Mantis